-I wondered if it was possible to fry an egg on the bonnet of a car.
+I wondered if it was possible to successfully fry an egg on the bonnet of a car.
 Morris was bathing on the driveway, his green frame steaming under the sun.
+I watched him for about five minutes.
+It was Ireland; the sun didn’t usually visit us.
+This was a one-time experiment, it was now or never.
 I turned to my younger brother, who was playing Boggle in spite of its missing letters.

 ‘Wanna fry an egg on Morris?’

 We went to the kitchen.
 I remember Mammy sitting on the sway chair sleeping.
 We were expecting a new sister or brother that summer.
+Daddy told us boys to stop laughing at the way Mammy walked.
+To us, she looked like a penguin.
 We tip-toed past her and opened the fridge.
 My brother was too small to reach, but I got the egg because I had long legs.
-We then got two plates and went outside.
+We then got two plates and a slice of bread before going outside.

 According to Daddy, it was the shock of seeing an eggy Morris that caused Mammy to go into labour.
 With both our parents heading to hospital, me and my brother were told to ‘sit and pray to God that everything would work out alright’.
+The door slammed shut, keys were shuffled and Morris tooted and hummed lightly as he drove away.
 We were left alone to reflect.
 This was our prayer:

 ‘Dear God, look after Mammy and please let it be a boy.
 Also, could you please make sure that Daddy doesn’t have us for messing up Morris’ green paint with an egg?
 Thank you.’

 One half of our prayer came true.
 Baby Anna saved us from the slap that night.
 According to Daddy she was a big girl who weighed in at about three bags of sugar.
 I climbed into the attic and took out my brother’s old baby sling, wrapping three bags of sugar inside the dusty fabric.
+I told Daddy to leave me be, this was me preparing to be the big brother, the family helper.
 Two of the bags fell to the floor and for some strange reason the top bag (representing my sisters head) ripped and the sugar poured out.
-Daddy laughed.
+Daddy laughed, saying he’d never forget my face.
 I brushed up the sugar and decided I was too young to carry around such a heavy baby.
 I probably could’ve handled two bags, but she was three.

 A few days after Mammy and Anna came home.
-My younger brother was still mad Anna was a girl.
+My younger brother was still mad at the fact Anna was a girl.
 I knew that because he looked at her like he looked at garden peas.
 He hated garden peas.
-With his arms crossed, he asked Mammy why she took the baby home.
+Scowling with his arms crossed, he asked Mammy why she took the baby home.
 Mammy had this way about her when she smiled, you could see the happiness in her eyes.
-She knelt down to him, sparkling.
+She knelt down to him, radiant.

 ‘What would you like for dinner tonight?’
 She said to him.
 ‘Your choice.’